China Airlines Flight 006

-China Airlines Flight 006 (callsign "Dynasty 006") was a daily non-stop flight from Taipei to Los Angeles International Airport.
-On 19 February 1985, the Boeing 747SP operating the flight was involved in an aircraft upset accident, following the failure of the No. 4 engine, while cruising at 41000 ft.
-The plane rolled over and plunged 30000 ft, experiencing high speeds and g-forces (as high as 5g) before the captain was able to recover from the dive, and then to divert to San Francisco International Airport.
+China Airlines Flight 006 was a daily non-stop international passenger flight from Taipei to Los Angeles International Airport.
+On February 19, 1985, the Boeing 747SP operating the flight was involved in an aircraft upset accident, following the failure of the No. 4 engine, while cruising at 41000 ft.
+The plane rolled over and plunged 30000 ft, experiencing high speeds and g-forces (as high as 5 g) before the captain was able to recover from the dive, and then to divert to San Francisco International Airport.
+Twenty-four occupants were injured, two of them seriously.

 Accident

-The aircraft had departed from Taipei at 16:22 China Standard Time.
+The aircraft had departed from Taipei at 16:22 Taiwan Standard Time.
 The accident occurred 10 hours into the flight.
 The Boeing 747SP-09 was 350 mi northwest of San Francisco, cruising at an altitude of 41000 ft.
 The cockpit crew consisted of Captain Min-Yuan Ho, age 55; First Officer Ju-Yue Chang, age 53; Flight Engineer Kuo-Pin Wei, age 55; Relief Captain Chien-Yuan Liao, age 53; and Relief Flight Engineer Shih-Lung Su, age 41.
 The captain had approximately 15,500 flight hours, including 3,748 hours on the Boeing 747.
 The first officer had more than 7,700 hours with 4,553 of them on the Boeing 747, and the flight engineer had approximately 15,500 hours of flight time, including 4,363 hours on the Boeing 747.
 The accident occurred while the main crew was on duty.

 The sequence began with a loss of thrust in the No. 4 engine.
 That engine had failed twice during previous flights (while cruising at FL 410 and 430).
-In each of those cases the engine was restarted after descending to a lower altitude.
+In each of those cases, the engine was restarted after descending to a lower altitude.
 The maintenance response to the logbook entries that noted the attempted solutions included engine inspection; fuel filter drainage and replacement; vane controller inspection and replacement; water drainage from Mach probes; and other filter replacements.
 None of those acts fixed the recurrent problem with the No. 4 engine.

 The flight engineer attempted to restore power to the engine but did not close the bleed valve as required by the checklist procedure.
 After the flight engineer announced the engine had flamed out, the captain instructed him to restart it and ordered the first officer to request clearance for a descent from 41000 ft.
 According to the flight manual, engine restart is unlikely to succeed above 30000 ft.